 .

-underlying HTML element; or<body>
+underlying element; or<body>

-HTML element using a React portal; or<html>
+element using a React portal; or<html>

 component to ensure compatibility.